U.S. shale mergers accelerate, as Pioneer-Parsley deal joins roster

 Pioneer Natural Resources Co, one of the largest independent shale operators, joined the ranks of dealmakers as it announced on Tuesday a low-premium $4.5 billion buyout of Parsley Energy Inc.

-The coronavirus pandemic has slashed oil demand and forced struggling shale producers to cut costs as they cope with a suboptimal $40-per-barrel crude price, an uncertain outlook, and the need to invest to keep production flat due to the swift rate at which shale well output declines.
+The coronavirus pandemic has slashed oil demand and forced struggling shale producers to cut costs.
+Crude prices have slid about a third this year but drillers still must invest to maintain the same rate of production as the output of existing shale wells decline.
 Global majors are not likely to step in, so analysts expect the dwindling universe of notable producers to seek out deal partners.

 “The universe of companies with which you can combine is shrinking by the day,” said Matthew Portillo, managing director at investment bank Tudor, Pickering, Holt & Co.